 And so, here’s the story.
 He’s a friend many, many years ago, and his parents came from another country.
 They were immigrants.
 They, like many immigrants, didn’t speak the language.
 They came from a harsh situation from around the world.
 They took menial jobs early on learning English.
 They started a small family business, worked extraordinary hours, and as they developed this small family business came to this one conviction: in this new land called America, we want our kids to have a better life.

-And out of the most sincere and deepest desire, they learned that the pathway to a better life was education.
+And out of the most sincere and deepest desire, they learned that the pathway to a better life was education, especially the mother.
 They worked night and day and, yet, after school for an hour or two or more, every single night, as my friend said, “We did extra homework.
 We couldn’t just get As.
 We had to get better than As.”

 In fact, by the time he was in mid-elementary school, third grade, all day Saturday for five or six hours, they began studying and doing practice for the SAT and the ACT so they could get into the very best university.

 He said, “The only thing that we, the only break we got the entire time was on Saturday afternoon for a couple hours, my mom thought we needed to be socialized and get to know the American culture, and there was a church on the corner.
 It was an evangelical, Bible-teaching church, and they had a youth group and they would drop us off there.”